mdcourse/python-codes/automated-testing/README.md

-Python script is automatically generated from the documentation.
-Each Chapter can thus be tested.
+Here, the python scripts are automatically generated from the documentation.
+Each Chapter can thus be tested individually.